How to Make Paper Bag Apple Pie—and Why You Should

 You can also create your own “bag” out of several large pieces of parchment paper.
 Just be sure to secure your pieces together with plenty of folds and staples.
 The purpose of the bag is to lock in all that precious steam!

-How to Make Paper Bag Apple Pie
+The Best Paper Bag Apple Pie Recipe

 This recipe makes one 9-inch pie.